 The graduate program in the Department of Mathematical Sciences offers Master’s of Arts and Doctorate of Philosophy degree programs in mathematics.
-The department also collaborates with the Department of Teaching, Learning and Educational Leadership, which offers both the MAT (master of arts in teaching) degree in mathematics adolescence education and the MSEd (master of science in education) degree in adolescence education in mathematics, as well as an accelerated BA + MAT degree.
+The department also collaborates with the Department of Teaching, Learning and Educational Leadership, which offers both the MAT (master of arts in teaching) degree in mathematics adolescence education and the MSEd (master of science in education) degree in adolescence education in mathematics, as well as a 4+1 BA + MAT degree.

 The department boasts a dedicated and distinguished faculty whose main areas of research are algebra, number theory, analysis, combinatorics, dynamical systems, geometry/topology, graph theory, probability and statistics.
 Students are required to take coursework in at least three of these areas of concentration, and encouraged to take advantage of the diverse range of electives and specializations available.
 Funding options such as teaching assistantships, or in some cases research fellow support are available.
 For additional funding opportunities visit these sites: Squier Assistantships; Office of External Scholarships, Fellowships and Awards; Scholarships, Graduate Fellowships & Postdoctoral Awards.

 - PHD in Mathematical Sciences

 The MA is designed to provide students with a solid foundation of knowledge to work with mathematics in depth, either for future placement in a PhD program or professional careers in the public and private sectors.
 The PhD track prepares students for teaching in higher education as well as higher-level careers in government and industry.
 Students who have substantial graduate-level training without an MA may enter the PhD program directly.